A Well-Lived Life 2 - Book 4 - Elyse

 “But you two sleep together.”

-“Yes, mom,” Bethany said, obviously suppressing a sigh and an eye-roll.
+“Yes, Mom,” Bethany said, obviously suppressing a sigh and an eye roll.
 “It is possible for a man and a woman to be very close, even intimate, friends and not have sex.
 Ask Steve and Kathy about that.”

 “But that’s different!”

 “No, Mrs. Krajick, it isn’t,” Kurt said.
 “We all know exactly where the lines that may not be crossed are drawn.
 And that goes for Steve’s wives as well.
 And the other women in the house with him.
-I know you think we’re all libertine, but if you pay close attention, you’ll see that we have clear rules that nobody violates, because we all love each other dearly.
-We can all sit in the sauna naked together and nobody thinks an orgy is going to break out!”
+I know you think we’re all libertine, but if you pay close attention, you’ll see that we have clear rules that nobody violates because we all love each other dearly.
+We can all sit in the sauna naked together, and nobody thinks an orgy is going to break out!”

 I suppressed a chuckle, recalling what Kathy had said about Kara and Kurt.
-I hadn’t raised that issue with Kara because I knew where pushing her could lead - the same place it had led after the incident with Joyce and I was not signing up for that risk.
+I hadn’t raised that with Kara because I knew where pushing her could lead — the same place it had led after the incident with Joyce, and I was not signing up for that risk.
 Not even to get Kathy into my bed again.

 “You kids have some very strange ideas about relationships,” Nora said.